The Boys of Kinsale Golf Club reached the All-Ireland Quarter-Finals at Ballina Golf Club on Tuesday 23rd August 2022.

-The Ladies of Kinsale Golf Club won the All-Ireland Women’s Junior Foursomes when they beat Thurles Golf Club by 2-matches to 1-match in the Munster East Final
+The Ladies of Kinsale Golf Club won the All-Ireland Women’s Junior Foursomes in 2021 they beat Thurles Golf Club by 2-matches to 1-match in the Munster East Final.

 Kinsale Golf Club won the Munster Final of the Jimmy Bruen Shield when they beat Nenagh Golf Club by 3½-matches to 1½-matches at County Tipperary Golf Club on Sunday 22th July 2018.